Linux · ext4 · Chia

 understands plots

-xchOS extends the kernel with /.chiaplots — a root-level plot vault on ext4.
+xchOS extends the Linux kernel with /.chiaplots — a root-level plot vault on ext4.
 Free space reporting, create restrictions, and proactive eviction work together so your system keeps farming without drowning in plot files.

 Get started View on GitHub Explore features